SringayKeno/MechaCarStatisticalAnalysis/README.md

 ##### A few questions that could be asked

-Are Wild colors ok?
+Are wild colors ok?
 Do sports cars with bland colors have the same resale as brighter colors?
 Do the more popular, subdued, traditional colors garner a higher resale value?
-Is the pool smaller for brighter colors, and hense maybe less resale value.
+Is the pool smaller for brighter colors, and hence maybe less resale value?

 * What metric or metrics are you going to test?